 WLS Programs in Haiti

-Our groups arrive by plane in Port-au-Prince, Haiti’s capital.
+Our student travel groups arrive by plane in Port-au-Prince, Haiti’s capital.
 From there we will drive by private bus to Petit-Goave, a coastal community about two hours outside of Port-au-Prince.
 From Petit Goave, we’ll head into the mountains to the small rural community of LaFond.
-During the day, we will work with community members to rebuild the LaFond School, and during the night, we’ll stay in tented camps.
-Living conditions will be rustic but we will have access to showers and a cook will prepare wonderful and nutritious meals onsite.
+During the day for the volunteer abroad program, we will work with community members to rebuild the LaFond School, and during the night, we’ll stay in tented camps.
+Living conditions for Haiti student travel will be rustic but we will have access to showers and a cook will prepare wonderful and nutritious meals onsite.
 LaFond School benefits from a wonderful team of administrators, led by World Leadership School Haiti Coordinator Bertin Meance and a very supportive local community.

-The last few days of a World Leadership School program are a time for closure and celebration.
+The last few days of the World Leadership School student travel program in Haiti a time for closure and celebration.
 We head to Petit Goave to visit international non-profit organizations and see their work in action.
 We will swim in the Caribbean, take a boat program to a gorgeous white-sand beach, and reflect on the experiences we’ve shared.
 On the final day, we will take a private bus back to Port-Au-Prince to catch our return flight to the United States.

 Haiti is a small country which occupies the western half of the Caribbean island Hispaniola.
 The eastern half is home to the Dominican Republic.
 The 7.0-magnitude earthquake that struck Port-au-Prince, Haiti, on January 12, 2010, killed an estimated 230,000 people and left 1.3 million homeless.
 The world has responded to this disaster with more than $10 billion in pledged aid, making Haiti one of the biggest-ever emergency aid recipients.
 The intent is to reshape the future of the Western Hemisphere’s poorest country.